-140. Financial resources for investment in water security and enterprise development are currently inadequate.
 The project will collaborate with various partners in Katonga and other catchments to mobilize resources, streamline project interventions into national and sub-national work plans and lobby the government (national and local) to allocate financial resources towards nature-based enterprises and investment in appropriate water technologies.
 To further ensure sustainability, the project will aim at matching country-defined priorities consistent with project interventions and the necessary funding and financing.
 This will include local funding sources, external donors and other funding agencies that have available financing for similar or related interventions.
-The project will also leverage political (as in the OSS EURECCCA project) and financial incountry support for the implementation and acceleration of actions in the coming years.
+The project will also leverage political (as in the OSS EURECCCA project) and financial in-country support for the implementation and acceleration of actions in the coming years.
+Financial resources for investment in water security and enterprise development are currently inadequate.
+The project will collaborate with various partners in Katonga and other catchments to mobilize resources, streamline project interventions into national and sub-national work plans and lobby the government (national and local) to allocate financial resources towards nature-based enterprises and investment in appropriate water technologies.
+The project will aim at matching project interventions with country-defined priorities which attract significant financing.
+This will include local funding sources, external donors and other funding agencies that have available financing for similar or related interventions.
+The project will also leverage on political and financial in-country support for the implementation and acceleration of actions in the coming years.